schlomo/cloudrail-demo/README.md

 docker run --rm -it -v $PWD:/data -v cloudrail:/indeni indeni/cloudrail-cli --version
 ```

-When running on your own workstation, we recommend adding this function to your shell's .rc file (~/.bashrc, ~/.zshrc, etc.):
+*IMPORTANT: Currently you must always run the "latest" container version, as the contract between the container and the Cloudrail Service expands almost daily.
+This means it's important to pull ":latest" before every run.
+To help with this, you can add the function below to your shell's .rc file (~/.bashrc, ~/.zshrc, etc.):*
 ```shell script
 cloudrail () {
   printf 'Checking for an updated cloudrail image (may take a few minutes if a new one is downloaded)...'